A festive journey through the winter landscapes of Switzerland, this rail vacation brings the true meaning of winter wonderland to life.

-- Scenic rail excursions on the Glacier Express and Bernina Express
+- Two scenic rail excursions: Glacier Express and Bernina Express

 - Mountain rail excursion to Zermatt